 We provide monthly mobile library visits to a number of seniors' living facilities in Winnipeg.
 We bring large type, regular type, magazines and audiobooks to these residences for browsing and borrowing.

 Institutions such as nursing homes and other residences are welcome to borrow a "deposit" of books for up to four months at a time.
 These deposits are selected by library staff with pickup and delivery being the responsibility of the institution.
 Institutions are financially responsible for books borrowed.
 For more information about institutional deposits, call 204-986-5530.

 For First Nations, Métis and Inuit peoples

-Winnipeg Public Library offers a number of services created with First Nations, Métis and Inuit peoples in mind.
-These include our Aboriginal Resources Collections made up of thousands of items about cultures, histories, health, education, poetry and fiction, language learning and more.
+At Winnipeg Public Library we work to both serve and celebrate First Nations, Métis and Inuit peoples.
+Our Aboriginal Resources Collections is made up of thousands of items about cultures, histories, health, education, poetry and fiction, language learning and more.
 The Aboriginal Reading-in-the-Round at the Millennium Library is a wonderful space for families to enjoy programs and the books in our Aboriginal Resources Collection for children.
 The Library also offers programs at different times during the year about First Nations, Métis or Inuit topics.
 To find out about all of our services in this area visit the Aboriginal Services section of our website.

 For Newcomers and EAL: